 What is the difference between a CPA and an EA?

-- EA – Enrolled Agent – Enrolled Agents (EAs) advise, represent, and prepare tax returns for individuals, partnerships, corporations, estates, trusts, and any entities with tax-reporting requirements and are the only federally licensed tax practitioners who specialize in taxation and, also have unlimited rights to represent taxpayers before the IRS.
-Enrolled agents’ expertise in the continually changing field of taxation enables them to effectively represent taxpayers at all administrative levels within the IRS. (www.naea.org)
+- EA – Enrolled Agent: Enrolled Agents (EAs) advise, represent, and prepare tax returns for individuals, partnerships, corporations, estates, trusts and any entities with tax-reporting requirements.
+They are the only federally licensed tax practitioners who specialize in taxation and have unlimited rights to represent taxpayers before the IRS.
+Enrolled agents’ knowledge in the continually changing field of taxation enables them to effectively represent taxpayers at all administrative levels within the IRS. (www.naea.org)

 What websites do you recommend regarding my personal and business tax resource needs?

 - Internal Revenue Service – www.irs.gov

 - California Franchise Tax Board – www.ftb.ca.gov

 - California State Board of Equalization – www.boe.ca.gov